dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Add to ServerMetadata a Metrics
+* Add to GliaClient or create a GliaClientDiscoverer - just automatically to find a necessary server for communication

 * Additional options for client speed optimisation - http://docs.jboss.org/netty/3.2/api/org/jboss/netty/bootstrap/ClientBootstrap.html
 * In ProxyFactory - use non-static GliaClient
 * Replace in ProxyFactory using a Interface class into String name of interface class
 * Add a control to server through zookeeper

-* Add metrics to the server like a heartbeats & so on...
+* [DONE-PARTLY] Add metrics to the server like a heartbeats & so on...

-* Autodiscover server in zookeeper
+* [DONE] Autodiscover server in zookeeper
 * Glia server correct shutdown

 * How to get from server number of client connected??